reduxjs/redux/docs/basics/UsageWithReact.md

 npm install --save react-redux
 ```

-If you don't use npm, you may grab the latest UMD build from npmcdn (either a [development](https://npmcdn.com/react-redux@latest/dist/react-redux.js) or a [production](https://npmcdn.com/react-redux@latest/dist/react-redux.min.js) build).
+If you don't use npm, you may grab the latest UMD build from unpkg (either a [development](https://unpkg.com/react-redux@latest/dist/react-redux.js) or a [production](https://unpkg.com/react-redux@latest/dist/react-redux.min.js) build).
 The UMD build exports a global called `window.ReactRedux` if you add it to your page via a `<script>` tag.

 ## Presentational and Container Components